 Here at Linden Road Academy we provide swimming instruction in Key Stage 2 during Year 4.

 - swim competently, confidently and proficiently over a distance of at least 25 metres.

 - use a range of strokes effectively [for example, front crawl, backstroke and breaststroke.

 - perform safe self-rescue in different water-based situations.

-We also hold annual Sports Days and Danceathons, which are open for parental engagement and have proven a great success in the past.
+We hold annual Sports Days which are open for parental engagement and are a great success every year.

-Outside of the school day, we also offer after school clubs, which are voted for by the children and include sports such as:
+Outside of the school day, we also offer after school clubs which include sports such as:

 Pupils also attend matches and competitions against local schools, which are always a great opportunity to develop resilience and teamwork skills.